isaiahfrantz/isaiah-ntp/ntp/README.md

 ### Beginning with ntp

-To use this module, ensure that the variables defined in the module and the format of templates/etc_ntp.conf.erb are correct for your hosts
+To use this module, ensure that the values defined in data/ntp_servers.yaml and the format of templates/etc_ntp.conf.erb are correct for your hosts
+Data for this module comes from module local hiera data

 ## Usage